People's Health Movement: Campaign on Right to Health

 The PHM is engaged in a major global campaign to promote the Right to Health which involves coordinated national and international level action.
 PHM uses a consultative process in countries to involve thousands of people in making a demand for Health for All as described in the Alma Ata Declaration of 1978.

 The first phase of the campaign involves the production of rights-based evaluations of national health policies in countries with PHM circles.
 The global coordinating group has developed The Assessment of the Right to Health at the Country Level: A People's Health Movement Guide for national PHM circles to use to produce consistent reports using human rights law.
 The second phase of the campaign focuses on movement building and mobilisation.

 Global Health Watch

-The Peoples Health Movement plays a lead role in co-ordinating the production of the Global Health watch.
+The Peoples Health Movement plays a lead role in co-ordinating the production of the Global Health Watch.

-In an increasingly integrated, globalised world with new cross-border threats to health, widening disparities in both health and access to health care, and an unacceptable level of human suffering and premature mortality in developing countries, people across the globe are asking, why is so little progress being made by in promoting health in the world?

-The Global Health Watch is designed to seek answers to this question and also to start articulating solutions.
-It is an endeavour to propose to the global community an alternate vision of health that is located in a vision of equity, rights and empowerment.
+The Global Health Watch is an endeavour to propose to the global community an alternate vision of health that is located in a vision of equity, rights and empowerment.
 It is a collaborative exercise, initiated by the Peoples Health Movement (PHM), Global Equity Gauge Alliance (GEGA) and Medact in 2004.
 An important outcome of the process is the periodic publication of a document termed the Global Health Watch – a document that is contributed to by researchers, academics and activists from across the globe.
 Two editions of the document have been published, the first in 2005 as Global Health Watch I and the second in 2008 as Global Health Watch II.
 The third edition of the GHW is to be published in 2011.
 The Global Health Watch aims to: